rohany/rohany.github.io/src/content/blog/research-ideas.md

-In the summer of 2023, I was inspired by projects like [Weld](https://dl.acm.org/doi/abs/10.14778/3213880.3213890) to improve the absolute performance of Legate workloads by fusing computations across library boundaries to achieve performance competitive to what hand-written implementations in a monolothic application might do.
+In the summer of 2023, I was inspired by projects like [Weld](https://dl.acm.org/doi/abs/10.14778/3213880.3213890) to improve the absolute performance of Legate workloads by fusing computations across library boundaries to achieve performance competitive to what hand-written implementations in a monolithic application might do.
 My labmate [Shiv](https://shivsundram.github.io/) had laid the groundwork for this project with his work on task fusion in Legate, and I built off of it and added a code-generation component into the system as well.
 This [paper](https://rohany.github.io/publications/asplos2025-fusion.pdf) got rejected three times before